About Equations

 Use Equations in Equation or Text Formula Fields

-Just as in any other field on an table connected to another table, equations fields can be used in text formulas or in other equation fields.
+Just as in any other field on a table connected to another table, equation fields can be used in text formulas or other equation fields.

 Viewing Equations in the Builder

-Equation values will display in the "Records" tab in a table in the Builder.
-Here you can view and reference these values, as well as using record filters to display particular values for this equation field.
+Equation values will be displayed in the "Records" tab in a table in the Builder.
+Here you can view and reference these values, as well as use record filters to display particular values for this equation field.

 Viewing Equations in the Live App

-With the exception of Maps, Menu and Rich Text views, Equation fields can be added and used to display values in all page views.
+Except for maps, menus, and rich text views, equation fields can be added and used to display values in all page views.

 How To Guides